gurock/trcli/README.md

   --suite-id          Suite ID for the results they are reporting.  [x>=1] --run-id            Run ID for the results they are reporting (otherwise the
-                      tool will attempt to create a new run).  [x>=1] --run-description   Summary text to be added to the test run.
+                      tool will attempt to create a new run).  [x>=1] --milestone-id      Milestone ID to which the Test Run should be associated to.  [x>=1]
+  --run-description   Summary text to be added to the test run.
   --case-fields       List of case fields and values for new test cases
                       creation.
 Usage: --case-fields type_id:1 --case-fields